EduardoModel/gobarber-web/README.md

 **Dashboard**: To visualize the currently booked appointments for the provider;

 **Profile**: To change the profil data, like password and avatar;

+### Features to implement
+- The access for the non provider users inside the web platform;

+- Make possible for the provider to configure the available appointments, like the hours and the days of the week;